Saint Louis Cemetery

 Saint Louis Cemetery (Cimetière Saint-Louis, Cementerio de San Luis) is the name of three Catholic cemeteries in New Orleans, Louisiana.
 Most of the graves are above-ground vaults constructed in the 18th and 19th centuries.

 Cemeteries No. 1 and No. 2 are included on the National Register of Historic Places and the Louisiana African American Heritage Trail.

 Saint Louis No. 1

-St. Louis Cemetery No. 1 is the oldest and most famous.
+St. Louis Cemetery No. 1 is the oldest and among the most prominent cemeteries in New Orleans.
 It was opened in 1789, replacing the city's older St. Peter Cemetery (Cimetière St. Peter; no longer in existence) as the main burial ground when the city was redesigned after a fire in 1788.

 It is 8 blocks from the Mississippi River, on the north side of Basin Street, one block beyond the inland border of the French Quarter.
-It borders the Iberville housing project.
+It borders the former Iberville Projects.
 It has been in continuous use since its foundation.
 The nonprofit group Save Our Cemeteries and commercial businesses offer tours for a fee.